johnascott1/Project1Final/grades/Lab 7 Questions.md

 ### Problem 1:

-What is each class for?
+To think about: What is each class for?
 How are different responsibilities divided between the classes?

 If the TicketStore used a database instead of an in-memory LinkedList, would TicketUI or Question_3_Support_Ticket_Manager have to do anything differently?

 Make sure you understand the role of the static and instance ticketID variables in the Ticket class.
 Why are a static variable, and an instance variable, declared in the class?
-How are these used to create ID values for each ticket.
+How are these used to create ID values for each ticket?

 ### Problem 2: